Home » Community, Featured, Local History, News

 The Seaton branch was constructed by the Seaton and Beer Railway Company.
 It opened on 16th of March 1868 – unusually without celebrations – from Colyton (Seaton) Junction, with intermediate stations at Colyton Town, Colyford and Seaton.
 The line was leased by the London & South Western Railway from 1st of January 1880 and absorbed by it on 1st of January 1888, as goods traffic declined in favour of tourism.
 The LSWR was incorporated into the Southern Railway in 1923, and in its heyday the line’s motive power was provided by M7 Tank locomotives, with through coaches coupled to Waterloo-bound trains at Seaton Junction.

 Originally trains arriving from the Seaton branch had to reverse into the “down” (westbound) platform.
-However the station was reconstructed in 1928 with two through tracks on the main line and loops to the newly extended platforms.
+However the station was reconstructed in 1928 with two through tracks on the main line and loops to the newly extended platforms, and new footbridges were also built.
 At the same time a new branch line platform was added, set at an angle of 45° to the main line, on the down side.
-The large Express Dairies enterprise meant that there was much traffic on the railway.
-In 1935 a pipe line was built to take water from springs right up near Honiton Tunnel to Seaton Junction.
+The large Express Dairies enterprise, which opened in 1934 with a milk cooling plant, handling 0ver 70 churns of milk a day, meant that there was much traffic on the railway.
+In 1935 a 5 mile long 3″ pipe line was built to take water from springs right up near Honiton Tunnel to Seaton Junction.
 This water also supplied the station – imagine how relieved the poor porters were not having to pump water by hand for hours!
+Electricity was brought in in 1938 so the original oil lamps were now redundant.
+Express Dairies also added an egg packing station on their Seaton Junction site at about this time.
+Eggs, milk and other dairy products were sent to London and other areas.

 The location of the station created a major problem for westbound trains stopping at Seaton Junction since it was situated at the start of a six miles climb (at 1 in 80) to the summit of the line at Honiton tunnel, a very straight tunnel which, at 1,345 yds long, was the longest on the LSWR.
+It now takes trains about 2 minutes and 20 seconds to pass through it.
 Only one man – crushed to death by a fall of rock – was killed in its construction.
 It took nearly 12 million bricks to line this tunnel!

 The branch line platform curved away sharply from the station buildings, under the concrete footbridge that spanned the whole station site.
 There were extensive sidings on the up side serving a milk depot and more sidings on the down side where, on Summer Saturdays, light engines could be seen awaiting a path to Exmouth Junction for servicing.